Trisecting a 4-dimensional book into three chapters: Applications and Examples

 \subsection{Spuns and twist spuns, revisited}

 We remark again that our algorithm generalizes the results of Meier on spuns and twist spuns of $3$-manifolds~\cite{Me18} by seeing the (twist) spun of a closed $3$-manifold $M$ as the open book with page $M\setminus\mathring D^3$ with monodromy the identity (a boundary parallel sphere twist).
+From a Heegaard diagram of $M$ we obtain directly a Heegaard diagram of $M \setminus \mathring D^3$, which looks identical, by assuming that we take out the $0$-handle without loss of generality.
+Moreover, for the twist spun, we assume further that the factorization of the sphere twist into elementary handle maps as explained at the end of the proof of Theorem~\ref{thm:handle_slides_generate} is given by twisting the two feet of one $1$-handle each with opposite sign and sliding the other feet of the other handles along concentric circles around these.

+If there is just one $1$-handle in the diagram, the obtained trisection diagram for the twist spun agrees with the trisection diagram of the spun manifold, after pulling the green curves straight, which is possible as both feet are twisted with opposite signs.
+This recovers the result that the twist spun and spun manifolds are diffeomorphic for manifolds admitting Heegaard splittings of genus one~\cite{Me18}.

+On the other hand, it is known that the twist spun and the spun of a aspherical $3$-manifolds are always non-diffeomorphic~\cite{Pl86}.
+In general, it is unknown when the spun and the twist spun agree, cf.~\cite{Me18}.

-On the other hand, we see that spuns of the lens spaces $L(p,q)$ have other simple open books.
-(The spun of a lens space is independent of $q$~\cite{Pa77,Pl86,Me18}.)
+\begin{ex} First, we consider the case of spuns of the lens spaces $L(p,q)$.
+Any Heegaard diagram of $L(p,q)$ gives a trisection diagram, by our algorithm.
+On the other hand, we see that spuns of the lens spaces $L(p,q)$ have other simple open books, yielding different diagrams.
+Note that the spun of a lens space is independent of $q$~\cite{Pa77,Pl86,Me18}.

-\begin{ex} Let $M$ be a solid torus with an open $3$-ball removed.
+Let $M$ be a solid torus with an open $3$-ball removed.
 We denote by $\Phi_T$ the twist along the boundary parallel $2$-torus.
 We define $4$-manifolds $W_p$ by

-To analyze the diffeomorphism type of $W_p$ we apply the algorithm from Theorem~\ref{thm:A} to this open book. for that we choose a handle decomposition of $M$ given by a single $1$-handle connecting the two boundary components of $M$, a single $2$-handle attached along a meridian of the solid torus, and a unique $3$-handle as shown in Figure~\ref{fig:spuns}(a).
+To analyze the diffeomorphism type of $W_p$ we apply the algorithm from Theorem~\ref{thm:A} to this open book.
+For that we choose a handle decomposition of $M$ given by a single $1$-handle connecting the two boundary components of $M$, a single $2$-handle attached along a meridian of the solid torus, and a unique $3$-handle as shown in Figure~\ref{fig:spuns}(a).
 The induced Heegaard diagram is shown in Figure~\ref{fig:spuns}(b).
 This Heegaard splitting is preserved by the monodromy.
 Figure~\ref{fig:spuns}(c) shows the trisection diagram $W_0$ which is directly identified as the standard trisection diagram of $S^1\times S^3\# S^2\times S^2$.
 We can see this of course also directly from the open books: